AdaGold/capstone/capstone-product-plan-template.md

 My app targets <something> who are characterized by <something else>

 ## Trello Board
-Link to your trello board.
+Link to your Trello board.

 ## Technologies

 - Back-end Technology
 - Front-end Technology
 - Infrastructure
   - How will you deploy and host your app?

 ## Wireframes

-Link to wireframe
+Link, attach, or insert wireframes here

 ## MVP Feature Set

 1. An App feature
     - A bullet or two describing the feature in more detail
 1. Another App feature
     - More details in sub-bullets